MathsJam/mathsjam-site/gathering/uk/archive/2018/index.md

 #### Rob Low : A minus times a minus is a pain

-We all learn quite young that a minus times a minus is a plus, and the reason given by the teacher is all too often some variation on "Because I (the book) say(s) so".
+We all learn quite young that a minus times a minus is a plus, and the reason given by the teacher is all too often some variation on "Because I say so".
 Why should we believe it?
+Rob explains why.

 - [Rob's slides (PDF)]({{site.url}}/assets/talks/2018/RobLow-AMinusTimesaMinusisaPain.pdf)